RIT-MDRC/Catbot/src/raspi/state_management/Readme.md

 by @hiromon0125

 ## Description
-The state management system allows us to code procedurally and functionally to keep all of the state in a central location making it easier to debug, visualize, and edit the heirarchy of the state.
+The state management system allows us to code procedurally and functionally to keep all of the state in a central location making it easier to debug, visualize, and edit the hierarchy of the state.
 The state management system is built with decorators to make it easier to create new components.
-The key concept of the state management system is that the state is stored in a central dictionary that is used in each action methods to grab the state of the component by their identifiers/keys and use the state.
+The key concept of the state management system is that the state is stored in a central dictionary that is used in each action method to grab the state of the component by their identifiers/keys and use the state.

 <details>

 <summary>What is this style of code?</summary>

 In many programming courses, the students are taught to use OOP to create programs, but OOP is not always the best solution for every problem.
-Due to the regid structure in classes and behaviors using polymorphism and Liskov Substitution Principle.
-For catbot we often found ourselves having to wipe a bunch of classes all together to support a new electrical component that is built differently than the previous one; often times done last minute before an exihibition.
-I (@hiromon0125) wondered why not make classes that can be reused?
-The problem is that making such class structure are complex and difficult.
-Especially when we do not know where that change could happen in the future, it is hard to predict and making every single class to be reusable is just not practical and triple in complexity with enormous amount of classes.
-We also had numerous issue with python's limited ability to support OOP techniques, so I (@hiromon0125) looked for an alternative solution to our problem and arrived to the best blend of Object oriented, Procedural, and Functional programming.
+Due to the rigid structure in classes and behaviors using polymorphism and the Liskov Substitution Principle.
+For Catbot, we often found ourselves having to wipe a bunch of classes altogether to support a new electrical component that is built differently than the previous one; oftentimes done last minute before an exhibition.
+I (@hiromon0125) wondered why not make classes that can be reused.
+The problem is that making such a class structure is complex and difficult.
+Especially when we do not know where that change could happen in the future, it is hard to predict, and making every single class to be reusable is just not practical and triple in complexity with an enormous amount of classes.
+We also had numerous issues with Python's limited ability to support OOP techniques, so I (@hiromon0125) looked for an alternative solution to our problem and arrived at the best blend of Object-oriented, Procedural, and Functional programming.
 This state management system is built with techniques from all paradigms.
-Which resulted in the lowest coupling and highest cohesion in the code while also being explicite in the code.
+Which resulted in the lowest coupling and highest cohesion in the code while also being explicit in the code.
-The OOP is used to declare the models used to describe the shape of the robot/hardware that are often just a struct and can be easily visualized within the pinconfig file.
-The procedural programming is used to declare the actions that can be called to change the state of the hardware.
+The OOP is used to declare the models used to describe the shape of the robot/hardware that are often just a struct and can be easily visualized within the pin config file.
+Procedural programming is used to declare the actions that can be called to change the state of the hardware.
 Making it easier than ever to write a small test function.
-The functional programming is used to abstract the link of the state to the actions.
-Majority of the code written for the state management system borrows many techniques from functional programming.
+Functional programming is used to abstract the link of the state to the actions.
+The majority of the code written for the state management system borrows many techniques from functional programming.
-The result is a state management system that is organized per component and integrated with pinconfig file.
-The state management system is also very easy to test and debug and also protect unwanted access to private methods and variables in the classes.
-There are also many other benefits like omitting unused component stores and actions that can be called from any locations; all a dev need to do is to import the action from the correct file and call the action.
-This result us to easily integrate the state management system with any higher level system like API or controllers.
+The result is a state management system that is organized per component and integrated with a pin config file.
+The state management system is also very easy to test and debug and also protects unwanted access to private methods and variables in the classes.
+There are also many other benefits like omitting unused component stores and actions that can be called from any location; all a dev needs to do is import the action from the correct file and call the action.
+This allows us to easily integrate the state management system with any higher-level system like API or controllers.

 </details>